captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Shit -- I ain’t a child need to be occupied by no dog.
+Shit—I ain’t a child need to be occupied by no dog.
 Especially that dog.

 ---